When you first get married, you feel like you’ve found your one true love. Yet, you really have no idea what it’s like to live with another person.

-Being married takes living with someone to learn their most annoying habits, their deep likes and dislikes, their attitudes and character flaws.
+Being married is more than just knowing you’ve found that one true love.
+The real challenge starts in learning their most annoying habits, their deep likes and dislikes, their attitudes and character flaws.
+And loving them anyway.

 Living with someone allows you the opportunity to get to know someone like no one else ever has.